hhuOS/hhuOS/README.md

 ./run.sh
 ```

 The OS will boot into a shell with some UNIX-like commands.
 Run `ls /bin` to see all available applications.
-Try out `bug` and `battlespace` for some old-fashioned games!
+Try out `bug` and `dino` for some old-fashioned games!

 <p align="center">
   <img src="media/screenshots/shell.png" width="600px">